twrecked/hass-aarlo/README.md

 ### Split Out Pyaarlo
 The code now uses `pyaalo` by installing it via `pip` rather than maintaining its own version.
+If you run into a problem check the `pyaarlo` `README` file, it may have a fix not mentioned here.

 ### Authentication Caching
 The code will retry authorization tokens for as long as they are valid.
 This means a reduction in authentication attempts and 2FA requests.
-If this does not work for you send me some logs and add`save_session: False` to your configuration.
+If this does not work for you send me some logs and add restart with `save_session: False` to your configuration.

 ### Saner Defaults
 You will now have less to configure...